Madison Greek Fest canceled because of coronavirus concerns

 The festival started in 1963 as an annual church picnic, but grew over the years into a block party with music, food and dancing, the church said.
 The celebration’s name was changed to add the word “plus” to acknowledge the multi-ethnic church community, which includes people from Romania, Russia, Ukraine, Syria, Jordan, Ethiopia and Greece.

-The Assumption Greek Orthodox Church is currently holding online worship services instead of in person because of the pandemic.
+The Assumption Greek Orthodox Church is currently holding only online worship services because of the pandemic.

 Concerned about COVID-19?